 What is a tibia fracture?

 A broken tibia can be a variety of complex injuries, that often involve the knee and ankle as well.
 There are various types of fractures.

 Simple tibia fractures

 A simple tibia fracture is a mid-shaft break where the bone stays pretty much in line.
 Therefore, it heals with little intervention.
 They’re what you imagine a simple break to be.
 The bone breaks in the middle but doesn’t move very far.

 Simple fracture treatment

 These are often treated conservatively.
 This means a full leg cast for 4 weeks followed by a further 6 weeks in a below-knee cast.

 You will likely be non-weight bearing for the first 4 weeks, then gradually start to increase load over the next 6 weeks.

 Immobility for 12 weeks can be a significant inconvenience.
-Patients cannot drive, will find simple things like going upstairs or normal daily functions very difficult.
+Patients who cannot drive will find simple things like going upstairs or normal daily functions very difficult.
 The leg muscles rapidly waste away and the hip, knee, and ankle will become weak and stiff.